ljmills/CSHL_Chromatin_Workshop_2024/README.md

  - `conda install -c bioconda seqtk` *download packages* <br />

 ## 1) Download FASTQ files from GEO/SRA
-- Create a directory in /scratch.global for this data
+- Create a directory in /scratch.global for this data `mkdir <yourWorkingDir>` then move into that directory `cd <yourWorkingDir>`
 - Head to the GEO page, the SRA Run Selector at the bottom of the page.
 - Select the FASTQ files you want to download and then create an Accession List.
+You will want to download the data for the H3K27ac, H3K27me3 and input from the Naive Cells.
+6 samples total.
 - Put that accession list onto MSI (sftp, FileZilla, On Demand)
-- `module load sratoolkit/3.0.0` this will give you access to sra-tols
+- `module load sratoolkit/3.0.0` this will give you access to sra-tools
-- The first time you use sra-tools you will need to configure it `vdb-config --prefetch-to-cwd` This will tell prefetch to download files to the current working directory
+- The first time you use sra-tools you will need to configure it `vdb-config -i`
+  `vdb-config --prefetch-to-cwd` This will tell prefetch to download files to the current working directory
 - download fastq with prefetch then convert to fastq with fasterq-dump
-- `cat SRR_Acc_List.txt | xargs prefetch`
+- `cat SRR_Acc_List.txt | xargs prefetch` you should have 6 SRRXXXX directories
-- `cat SRR_Acc_List.txt | xargs fasterq-dump`
+- `cat SRR_Acc_List.txt | xargs fasterq-dump` you should have 6 .fastq files

 ## 1) Quality Control of Sequencing using FastQC/MultiQC
 - Run FastQC on all fastq files to look at the quality of the sequencing data.